Cristiano642/tetrisGames/README.md

 # Credits
 This game was inspired by a homework that I had at Academia de Código, where I learned to program in 14 weeks.
 The homework was about Tetris and was presented by a colleague who made me know the history of the game and its creator, Alexey Pajitnov, who developed Tetris in 1984 in the Soviet Union.

-I hope you enjoy my game and have fun!
+I hope you enjoy my game and have fun!!